laxertu/eric/README.md

 Features

-* Send to listener and broadcast
+* Send to one listener and broadcast
 * SSE format was adopted by design, is order to make library suitable for such kind of model
 * Sockets
 * Callbacks